helori/laravel-cms/README.md

 # laravel-cms
 Work still in progress...
-This package provides many things you usually need when creating a website for your clients : a secured admin panel with administrators management (update password, retreive password, ...), an advanced media manager to upload files and modify / compress images and videos, and a powerful tool to define your website's specific elements : blog articles, home page elements, partners, portfolio...
+This package provides many things you usually need when creating a website for your clients : a secured admin panel with users management, an advanced media manager to upload and optimize files (images, videos, documents...), and a powerful tool to define your website's specific elements : blog articles, home page elements, partners, portfolio...
 This package also provides a way include structured data in your website.
 The only thing you will have to do is using these components in your front controller, and build your design.
-And you need, a pre-configured AMP compatible layout is also available.
+And if you need, a pre-configured AMP compatible layout is also available.

 ## Installation and setup